College Stanford University ’96

 Elyse was a four-year starter (198 out of 199 collegiate games), four-year NFCA Scholar Athlete, Big East All-Academic Team and 2014 All Big East First Team on the Georgetown University softball team.
 She has brought unwavering energy, dedication and work ethic from her standout career to her current role as Senior Associate for Headfirst’s Professional (Major League Baseball) Camps.
 Elyse grew up in New York as the younger sister of Joey Graziano, initially joining our team as a Camp & Safety Coordinator for our New York Yankees Camps.
 She has filled multiple roles at Headfirst and now manages the operations and curricula for all of Headfirst’s Professional Camps.

-College Davidson College
+College Lafayette College

-Experience Former Player, Davidson College
+Experience Former player, Lafayette College

 College Duke University, Cum Laude, ’99